astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 Looks up a localized string similar to The 'depth' parameter must be zero or greater..

+<a name='P-xyLOGIX-Core-Debug-Properties-Resources-Error_UnableFindAppConfigEntries'></a>
+### Error_UnableFindAppConfigEntries `property`

+##### Summary

+Looks up a localized string similar to Unable to determine the path to the log file's containing folder.
+Please ensure that the necessary entries for log4net are included in your App.config file..

 <a name='P-xyLOGIX-Core-Debug-Properties-Resources-ExceptionMessageFormat'></a>
 ### ExceptionMessageFormat `property`